33 Social Media Content Ideas for Photographers

 National awareness days are brilliant conversation starters.
 They’re topical campaigns that are already being discussed online and in the media.

-You can access free lists of national awareness days here on my blog – I have created a monthly awareness days series, listing out hundreds of key dates, events and campaigns.
+I publish a monthly guide to national awareness days here on my blog – these list out hundreds of key dates, events and campaigns.
 All of these could inspire your photography marketing content.

 Awareness days often have their own hashtag, so join the conversation by using this alongside relevant images, videos or thoughts of the day.